Best Breakfast Restaurants in Financial District

 Must-Try Dishes:

-What Makes it Special: Speedy deli counter inside Embarcadero Center with solid basics.
+What Makes it Special: Family-owned deli inside Embarcadero Center building creative, oversized sandwiches with premium deli meats and fresh produce to order.

 #4